 Bars and Clubs in Gay Jakarta

 Spot checks and urine tests for drug use have become increasingly common – and the consequences if they find any trace of drugs can destroy your life.
 Under these circumstances, it’s understandable why so many people are opting to avoid the nightlife scene in Jakarta, but there are still a few standout venues in Gay Jakarta to visit – even if you should be discreet about your sexuality.

-Of course, the homophobic and draconian approach taken by Indonesia will never ‘eliminate’ homosexuality and you can still meet plenty of queer guys in the bars and clubs of Indonesia.
+Of course, the homophobic and draconian approach taken by Indonesian authorities will never ‘eliminate’ homosexuality and you can still meet plenty of queer guys in the bars and clubs of Indonesia.
 Indonesian society is very sexually conservative meaning that any form of open sexuality, regardless of preference is taboo.
 So as long as you’re discreet, you are unlikely to have any issues.

-Jenja Club – A nightclub popular with male expats and students who just want to dance the night away.
+- Jenja Club – A nightclub popular with male expats and students who just want to dance the night away.
 This has to be one of the coolest bars in Jakarta with full-size mosaic sharks hanging over the upscale bar pumping from Wednesday to Saturday.
 DJs rev play their gigs downstairs with a large dance floor and state-of-the-art sound + lighting system, with a more relaxed lounge and VIP area upstairs.

-Potato Head – The trendy bar and club chain that starting in Jakarta and has now spread to Hong Kong, Bali and Singapore.
+- Potato Head – The trendy bar and club chain that starting in Jakarta and has now spread to Hong Kong, Bali, and Singapore.
 A hub for mixology, art, and food which is laid back during the day and positively buzzing at night.
 Expect crazy cocktails and plenty of young Jakarta fashionistas.

-Henshin @ Westin Jakarta – A insane multi-level venue with relaxing hours music spun by DJs with spectacular skyline views.
+- Henshin @ Westin Jakarta – A insane multi-level venue with relaxing hours music spun by DJs with spectacular skyline views.
 Innovative cocktails and a hot & beautiful crowd, this is the hottest spot in Jakarta at the moment.

-LoLa – So hip and trendy it almost hurts, this bar has a string Caribbean vibes with chic decor, incredible cocktails, and a very alternative crowd.
+- LoLa – So hip and trendy it almost hurts, this bar has a string Caribbean vibes with chic decor, incredible cocktails, and a very alternative crowd.

-Beer Garden – A happening bar in Kemang popular with the under 25’s crowd.
+- Beer Garden – A happening bar in Kemang popular with the under 25’s crowd.
 Relatively cheap and a nice place to chat, meet new friends or arrange a date.

-Lucy In The Sky – As you can probably guess by now there is no shortage of fabulous rooftop bars in Jakarta – but we love here thanks to the incredibly laid-back atmosphere (almost too much so) and lower prices than what you normally pay for skyline views like this.
+- Lucy In The Sky – As you can probably guess by now there is no shortage of fabulous rooftop bars in Jakarta – but we love here thanks to the incredibly laid-back atmosphere (almost too much so) and lower prices than what you normally pay for skyline views like this.